OpenUpSA/best-practices/development.md

 - Try to have at least 2 developers involved on each project, at least with code reviews or design discussions.
 If you can’t convince one person, then your idea might suck.
 - Focus on top down development.
 Try to get an end-to-end system up and running as soon as possible.
 It is tempting to dive in and write code to solve a meaty problem but you will end up spending way more time than you should.
 - Developer time is expensive.
 As distasteful as it might seem to a developer, sometimes manual data capture/scraping/etc is cheaper than writing code.
 Hire an intern.
+- Don't even think about not developing for mobile.
+Don't do it as an afterthought, bake it in from the start.